-The U.S. space semiconductor market size was valued at USD 0.81 billion in 2022 and is projected to surpass around USD 1.38 billion by 2032, expanding at a CAGR of 5.42% between 2023 and 2032.
+The U.S. space semiconductor market size is accounted for USD 1.06 billion in 2024 and is projected to be worth around USD 1.85 billion by 2034, poised to grow at a CAGR of 5.69% from 2024 to 2034.

-North America has held the largest revenue share in 2022.
+North America has held the largest revenue share in 2023.
 This is due to the region hosts a robust ecosystem of space agencies, private aerospace companies, and semiconductor manufacturers specializing in space-qualified components primarily by U.S. This market benefits from the extensive space exploration efforts, satellite deployments, and national security initiatives in the region.
 Collaborations between government agencies and the private sector drive innovation and technological advancements in space semiconductors.

 This is due to the countries such as China and India, are making substantial investments in space exploration, satellite technology, and space-related applications.
 These efforts include lunar missions, Earth observation satellites, and navigation systems.
 The Asia-Pacific market benefits from both government space agencies and private-sector companies, fostering innovation and collaboration.
 The region's robust semiconductor manufacturing capabilities are pivotal in providing components for space missions and satellite networks.